 Blood pressure is measured in millimetres of mercury (mmHg) and is written as two numbers, for example, 120/80 mmHg.
 This is said as ’120 over 80′.

-A typical normal blood pressure reading is under 120/80 mmHg, and high blood pressure is defined as a reading of 140/90 or higher over a period of several weeks.
+A typical normal blood pressure reading is around 115/75 mmHg, and high blood pressure is defined as a reading of 140/90 or higher over a period of several weeks.
 Remember that many things can affect your blood pressure reading, so one high reading does not necessarily mean high blood pressure.

 A blood pressure of 160/100 mmHg or above carries a significant risk to health and generally requires medication to lower it.
 However, there are other factors that may be taken into account and medication can vary from one person to another.